cekit/cekit/docs/modules.rst

 ^^^^^^^^^^^^^

 To make it easy to develop images quickly we added support for local modules, where the module source is stored together with the image descriptor.

-By convention -- if you place your modules to the ``modules`` directory next to image descriptor -- all modules will be **automatically discovered** without the need to define them in image descriptor, which is the same asdefining it this way:
+To use local module you need to reference it in repositories section in a following way:

 .. code:: yaml